 What You’ll Be Doing

-My article is written for those who want a simple way, using software available on their Mac to create a bootable copy, also known as a clone of their Mac’s internal drive to an external drive.
+Because you want a simple way, using software available on your Mac to create a bootable copy.
+Also known as a clone of your Mac’s internal drive to an external drive.

 Why Clone Your Mac Bootable Drive?